ShittyLabs/ShittyLINQ/README.md

 ## What this is
 A collection of extension methods for `IEnumerable<T>`
 This code that was authored while talking about how functions work and what map, filter and foldl do.
 These are not meant to be used by anyone ever.
+This assembly has no dependencies other than Generic Collections.

 ## What this is not
  - ~~Tested~~ (Tests added 10/3/2017!)